Lamb market outlook

 H1 2024

-The number of new season lambs to be slaughtered during the first half of the year is expected to be around 1.6m head.
-This is a fall of 65,000 head from the same period in 2023.
+The predicted total number of new season lambs to be slaughtered in the first six months of the year is now expected to be 1.42m head, a decline of 235,000 head from the same time in 2023.
+There may also be some unknown levels of mortality stemming from disease challenges/poor weather that cannot be accounted for.

 H2 2024